axelyamel/tcg-autotuning/README.md

 	axel.rivera at utah.edu

 Updates:

+	v0.45: Added Naive Autotuning which parries CUDA Threads, Blocks, Registers as well perform	Permutation depending on loop indeces, data access and memory (row or column major).
+	       Produce a CUDA-CHiLL script file using the information generated.
+	       Added the flag "-s" to specify the name of the output script file.
+	       Added the flag "-g" to specify the when the user want to print in screen the generated codes.
+	       Added the flag "-no_auto" to prevent Autotuning Fixed the order of parameters when function is created, outputs first and then inputs.
+	       Matrix-Vector multiplication example added.

 	v0.4:  Massive update to the data structure to improve performance and memory handling.
 	       Cleaner implementation using Python Dictionaries.